ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 only have time on weekends or when the kids are asleep.

-Ensuring sufficient time for most community members to comment is required for many major decisions in Apache projects.
+Ensuring sufficient time for most community members to comment is required for major decisions in Apache projects.

+One exception is for security issues: serious security breaches can be fixed as soon as possible, to help ensure our users aren't harmed.

 ---
 template: logorb